Why your medical practice AR days are too high and how to fix the bookkeeping root cause

 Practices consistently below 35 AR days share one characteristic: their bookkeeper reconciles billing system AR to accounting system AR every single month.
 That reconciliation is what closes the gap and surfaces recording errors before they compound.
 For the broader month-end process this reconciliation sits within, the monthly bookkeeping checklist provides the full sequence.

-Three questions that reveal whether your bookkeeper understands healthcare accounting
+Which three questions reveal immediately whether your bookkeeper understands healthcare accounting?

 If they cannot draw this distinction clearly, they will conflate the two across every claim, every month.
 That is not a gap you can fix with oversight.
 It is a structural error that requires the books to be rebuilt.